 But beyond that, Glasgow is a fantastic attraction in itself.
 A UNESCO City of Music, Glasgow is friendly, funky and full of things to do.
-With museums, monuments and a huge musical heritage, it appeals to many different types of people, from families to backpackers (check out our guide about where to stay in Glasgow for different types of travelers).
+With museums, monuments, and a huge musical heritage, it appeals to many different types of people, from families to backpackers (check out our guide about where to stay in Glasgow for different types of travelers).

 It also has lots of free events and attractions, perfect if you’re traveling on a budget!